The practice What's different The foundation Pricing Download on the App Store →

 Built on two thousand years of the only thing that actually works

-The Stoics identified four virtues as the complete map of a good human life.
+The Stoics identified four Virtues as the complete map of a good human life.
 Not goals.
 Not achievements.
-Ways of being — that you either embody in each moment, or you don't.
-Marcus is built around these four.
-Everything in the app — every prompt, every reflection, every review — returns to them.
+Ways of being.
+They are not separable — Wisdom without Justice is shallow, Courage without Temperance is recklessness.
+Marcus is built around all four, all of the time.

 Wisdom